Answered By: Kristen Adams Last Updated: Feb 17, 2021 Views: 31

 The DOI is typically located on the first page of the electronic journal article, near the copyright notice.
 The DOI can also be found on the database landing page for the article.

-Check the Library's Citation Resources Guide for links to specific citation styles and rules.
+If you need to cite a resource with a DOI, check the Library's Citation Resources Guide for links to specific citation styles and rules.